HaoLi12345/interactive_seg/README.md

 For each subject, the Dice is derived from the mean of all classes. <br />
 For each class, the Dice of the last iteration (iter=6)

+For some classes, the improvements may over 0.5.
+However, the decreased performance is also observed as -0.2 (last_dice<init_dice)

 The results are computed using cropped ground truths.
 Please refer to test.py

 ## execution time